bmoreonrails/rails_tutorial/_chapters/chapter_04.md

   1. In the console, run `Book.first` to get the first book from your database.

   1. Take a look at the output.
-It might be see, but at the beginning there's an id.
+It might be hard to see, but at the beginning there's an id.

       ```shell
       #<Book id: 1, title: "why's (poignant) Guide to Ruby", ... >